 The monument will symbolize our effort and courage during the Vietnam War era.
 We want the world to know and remember the “Secret War” that happened in Laos.
 Our beloved country fell.
 Our people perished.
 Our tears and the blood that was shed must be acknowledged.
 I cannot think of a greater honor and pride than a monument that will stand the test of time on the Capital ground.
 Where our children and grandchildren can learn and be proud of their ancestors, whom fought bravely in the name of Freedom.
 The Secret War must be apparent, so that it’s no longer a secret.

 This honor is for everyone.
 It’s for all Laotian, Hmong, Cambodian, and Vietnamese because we were all involved in the Indochina WAR.
 We all have suffered great loss during this era.
 This monument is to honor and pay tribute to those that sacrificed their lives for our future here.

-If you missed our party last week and still want to support us please click on the Paypal link below to donating or mail your check to "The Monument Project" P.O Box 3792, St.Paul MN 55101.
+If you missed our fundraising party and still want to support please click on the Paypal link below to donating or mail your check to "The Monument Project" P.O Box 3792, St.Paul MN 55101.
 Thank you for your support.

 The Hmong and Lao fundraising committees has raised enough funds to match the State requirement for the project.
 This means will have our monument 2015.
 Meanwhile, we have another year to raise more funds for the project.
 Cheers!